How to update a Microsoft Windows computer

 - Although Microsoft does provide some driver updates for hardware devices, it is important to realize that they will not have all the latest drivers.
 You may want to consider updating the drivers directly from your computer manufacturer.
 See the computer drivers page for a listing of computer hardware manufacturers and a link to their drivers page.

 Note: Whenever you are prompted to reboot the computer, reboot the computer.
-This is a very important step and in some cases may be required several times before you have completed all the Windows updates.
+This is an important step and in some cases may be required several times before you have completed all the Windows updates.
 After the computer has rebooted, make sure to visit the Windows update page again to make sure all the files you need are downloaded.

 Microsoft Windows XP and later users